Comparatives ESL Games, Activities and Worksheets

 ESL Comparatives Game - Grammar: Forming Sentences from Prompts, Guessing - Pair Work - Intermediate (B1) - 30 minutes

 In this productive comparatives game, students give comparative clues to a partner who tries to guess who or what is being described.
 First, in pairs, students complete three empty boxes at the bottom of the worksheet with their own words and comparative clues.
 Students then take turns giving their partner three comparative clues to help them guess each person or thing in bold.
-They do this by changing the words in bold to a subject pronoun and making comparative sentences with than and (not) as ... as, e.g. 'It's stronger than a dog.
-It's not as friendly as a Monkey, etc.' After the three clues have been given, their partner has one chance to guess the answer.
+They do this by changing the words in bold to a subject pronoun and making comparative sentences with than and (not) as ... as, e.g. 'It's scarier than a cat.
+It's not as intelligent as a wolf, etc.' After the three clues have been given, their partner has one chance to guess the answer.
 Students score one point for each correct guess.
 The student with the most points at the end of the game is the winner.
 Finally, students read the clues they created themselves to the class, who tries to guess who or what is being described.

 Comparative Clues Preview